G2G3Digital/substeps/docs/110migration.rst

 Migrating your maven build to version 1.1.0
 ===========================================

-In 1.1.0 Substeps was restructured which means there are a couple of changes you will need to make to your projects build.
+In version 1.1.0, Substeps was restructured which means there are a couple of changes you will need to make.

 * Substeps was split into smaller sub projects therefore in order to keep project configuration simple a bill of materials (BOM) was introduced
 * In order to comply with maven standards the artifactId of the maven plugin has been changed